Transforming metrics on a line bundle to the Okounkov body: Differentiability of the metric volume

-To account for the variation of the Chebyshev transform when the underlying line bundle changes it becomes necessary to consider not only continuous weights but also weights with singularities.
-Specifically weights of the form where $\psi$ is a continuous weight on $L$, $s$ is some section of an ample line bundle $A,$ and $t$ is positive.
-Observe that these weights only have $+\infty$ singularities.
+To account for the variation of the Chebyshev transform when the underlying line bundle changes it becomes necessary to consider not only continuous metrics but also metrics with certain singularities.

-In fact, by general approximation arguments one can show that the results that we have established for continuous weights aslo hold for weights that are lower semicontinuous and only have $+\infty$ singularities.
-But for completeness we include arguments proving this for $\psi-t\ln |s|^2.$